code4romania/covid-19-stiri-oficiale-browser-addon/README.md

 You can also list any pending features and planned improvements for the project here.

-## Built With
+## Firefox Built With
-npm build
+npm run build

+## Chrome Built With
+npm run build-chrome

+## Local debug and test with
 npm run firefox
 npm run chrome

-edit your device name in package.json for running on andorid npm run chrome
+edit your device name in package.json for running on andorid npm run android

 ### Programming languages